Planning a trek to Everest? Remember these tips

 Get all the necessary information related to the travel to and from Nepal.
 Be informed on the visa requirements and other necessary formalities.
 Working on this matter with the travel agency will be a good idea as they can give you some practical information regarding your travel arrangement as per your need.
 Going on independent trekking may not be a recommended idea especially if you are a novice trekker.

 4. Get right gears

-Several gears are essential for your own safety in the higher altitudes such as the Everest Base Camp Trek.
+Several gears are essential for your own safety in the higher altitudes.
 Make a checklist of these gears to be needed and identify whether or not you need to carry all of these from your native place to Nepal.
 Never compromise on the footwear when you are walking several hours a day in the difficult terrains.
 A good, tough and waterproof trekking boots shall save you from many problems that you may encounter during the trekking expedition.
 Good down jacket with at least 650 fill down is a must.
 Have a platypus water carrier and a Nalgene styled bottle along with a sun hat, good quality sunglasses among the other gears.
 Have all the necessary gears checked before you begin.